What We Support

 Allow pharmacists who are employed by a Registered Organization to issue written certificates for cannabis products to patients.
 This will streamline the process to become a certified medical cannabis patient by allowing walk-ins to medical dispensaries to consult with the pharmacist on site to receive a recommendation the same day.

-2024 REGULATORY AGENDA
+2025 REGULATORY AGENDA

 Dispensary Expansion

-Additional Registration Of Medical Operators
+Additional Registration of Medical Operators

-Transitioning Existing Medical Operators Into The Adult-Use Market
+Transitioning Existing Medical Operators into the Adult-Use Market

 The MRTA and adult-use cannabis regulations outline a clear process for medical operators to participate in the adult-use market – which will provide critical protections and stability to the fragile medical program.